Resa200/Hamoye-Data-Science-Internship/README.md

 # Repo
-#This contains the code on the first stage graded assessment of hamoye data science internship
+#This contains the code on the different stages of graded assessment of hamoye data science internship